balladeop52no4/rainsTalk/source/_posts/post.md

 <br>

-<p>yesterday, after playing with friends at a store until it closed, we all went to a night market nearby for dinner.
+<p>Yesterday, after playing with friends at a store until it closed, we all went to a night market nearby for dinner.
 It was my first time there actually.</p>

 <p>A few years ago, when I lived near that area, I never visited because I didn’t like going to crowded places for no reason.
 I ended up living there for an entire year without ever going.</p>